jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 - The coupon for a \$225 [signup bonus](https://accounts.chase.com/raf/share/2989388963).
 If you use this link, I get a $50 bonus in addition.

 You do not need a social security number to open your account.
-However, to apply for a credit card to build your credit rating, you need to link your social security number to your account.
+However, to apply for a credit card, you need to link your social security number to your account.
+You may want to apply and use your credit card to build credit rating for your future benefit.

+Chase offers a [credit score check](https://www.chase.com/personal/credit-cards/free-credit-score), but I think it will only appear 30 days after you linked your bank account to your social security number.